Skip to contents

 forceLPA

-a boolean indicating if the even faster pure LPA-algorithm of Beckett should be used?
-DIRT-LPA, the default, is less likely to get trapped in a local minimum, but is slightly slower.
+A boolean indicating whether the even faster pure LPA-algorithm of Beckett should be used.
+DIRT-LPA (the default) is less likely to get trapped in a local minimum but is slightly slower.
 Defaults to FALSE.

 site_col